 A Gated Convolutional Neural Network (GCNN) consists of convolution layers and gating mechanisms.
 In our case, each convolution layer is expected to extract the salient information from the combined LLD features for every short period of time.
 Thus, the temporal pattern change will be encapsulated within the combination of several extracted patches of features.

 The convolution operation ``slides'' a kernel \(k\) over the input features in order to extract their prominent cues.
 In our study, since we want to model the correlation between all the LLD features, captured at each time frame, we use the one-dimensional (1D) CNN, hence each kernel slides only in the time axis, as represented in Figure~\ref{fig:conv_lld}.
-This network is also referred to as Time-Delay Neural Network (TDNN) \citep{waibel1990phoneme}.
+This network is also referred to as Time-Delay Neural Network (TDNN) \cite{waibel1990phoneme}.

 The gating mechanism applies this convolution operation to the input in two different paths, as shown in Figure~\ref{fig:framework_ov}.
-The gate in this network works as a controller that manages the information flow between succeeding layers.
-Thus, it can prevent the vanishing gradient problem during backpropagation.
+The gate in this network controls the information flow between succeeding layers, hence preventing the vanishing gradient problem.

-Following the gated linear unit (GLU) architecture proposed by \citet{dauphin2016language}, we feed the utterance feature matrix \(X \in \R ^ {F \times T}\) into our network, in which \(F\) and \(T\) are the dimension of the LLD features and the number of time frames, respectively.
-We further convolve the input with a kernel of dimension \(F \times N\) in which \(N\) is the length of the kernel in the time axis.
+Following the Gated Linear Unit (GLU) architecture proposed by \cite{dauphin2016language}, we feed a speech feature matrix \(X \in \mathbb{R}^ {F \times T}\) into our network, in which \(F\) and \(T\) are the dimension of the LLD features and the number of time frames, respectively.
+We further convolve these input features with a kernel of dimension \(F \times N\), in which \(N\) is the length of the kernel in the time axis.
 At each convolution operation between this kernel and the input, a scalar output is produced.
-Combining the output of the convolution layer with linear activation to the convolution layer with the sigmoid function \(g\) as the activation function results in the scalar output $y_{k,i}$ of kernel \(k\) at position \(i\) of the output matrix \(Y\)
+The result of the gated convolution operation before the max pooling for the kernel \(k\) at position \(i\) is given by